Visit the institution website for COVID‑19 updates

-Any offer of a place to study Physician Associate Studies course is conditional upon a satisfactory confidential occupational health assessment, which will include a health questionnaire, and if necessary further telephone consultation and/or an appointment with an occupational health clinician.
-Screening for serious communicable disease, (Hepatitis B, Hepatitis C, HIV, tuberculosis (TB)) and a review of immunisation needs will also be arranged before beginning the course.
+Any offer of a place to study Physician Associate Studies is conditional upon a satisfactory confidential occupational health assessment, which will include a health questionnaire, and if necessary further telephone consultation and/or an appointment with an occupational health clinician.
+Screening for serious communicable disease, (Hepatitis B, Hepatitis C, HIV, tuberculosis (TB) and a review of immunisation status and needs, which includes COVID-19, will also be arranged before beginning your studies.

 English language requirements